ipekgungor/Holiday-Application-with-Django-and-PostgreSQL-/README.md

 - **Home Page:** Lists the available holiday types in the app.
 - **Holiday List Page:** Lists holiday images, names, destinations, and average prices.
 If the user wishes, they can go to the holiday's detail page or add the holiday to their favorites.
 - **Holiday Detail Page:** Lists the images, names, descriptions, destinations, average prices and types of holidays.
-- **Travek Agencies Page:** Lists all travel agencies in the app and their website links.
+- **Travel Agencies Page:** Lists all travel agencies in the app and their website links.
-- **Favorites:** Users can add and remove holiday to their favorites and view their favorite holidays.
+- **Favorites:** Users can add and remove holidays from their favorites and view their favorite holidays.

 ## Requirements